Multi-Cloud Identity Management for Financial Services

 With financial services and banks struggling to contain IT operating costs and compete against “NeoBanks” and “FinTechs”, one major theme keeps arising.
 There is a significant need for frictionless and enjoyable customer onboarding and personalized application experiences.
 Indeed, the ongoing viability of traditional banking services will require the use of newer technologies that help reduce costs while providing dynamic solution for each individual customer.

-Core banking systems are decades old and are in need of modernization to get them onto the cloud.
-Traditional banks and financial institutions cannot afford to maintain yesterday’s “status quo”.
+Core banking systems are decades old and need modernization to get them onto the cloud, providing them with multi-cloud capabilities.
+Traditional banks and financial institutions cannot afford to maintain yesterday’s “status quo” as the benefits of a multi-cloud identity and access management system outway the manual methods.
 A multi-cloud identity strategy is critical when transitioning to modern banking systems, while providing an appealing customer experience.

 Some brick and mortar banks are playing catch up to the neo banks and non-traditional financial institutions.
 Aging infrastructures, applications, and in particular identity data and management strategies are hindering modernization and digital transformation efforts.
 Current banking identity systems struggle with: